DavidEngland/advanced-svg-animatior/STAGING_ACTIVATION_FIX.md

 #### Known Plugin Conflicts

+**Permissions Error: "Sorry, you are not allowed to access this page"**
+- **Issue**: Users without administrator privileges can't access plugin settings
+- **Solution**:
+  1. Ensure you're logged in as an Administrator
+  2. Or contact your site administrator to configure plugin settings
+  3. Plugin functionality works for all users, only settings require admin access
+- **Note**: Editor and Author roles can use SVG blocks but can't access admin settings

 **Connections Plugin Conflict (RESOLVED)**
 - **Issue**: Connections plugin loading textdomain too early causes activation conflicts
 - **Solution**: